 Just outside of Santiago, Chile you'll find the ski destination of Valle Nevado.
 Despite being a far-flung ski area for American tourists, it's on both the Ikon Pass and the Mountain Collective.
 That means if you can get a low fare down to Santiago, you can be skiing within your pass and saving hundreds!

 We've also been finding great cash rates down to Santiago (SCL), too.
 How about this one-stop itinerary and fare from the Bay Area (SJC) to Santiago for less than $600.

 If you're looking for the weightless, blissful feeling that is skiing powder, then put Japan on your bucket list.
 During ski season, the snow seemingly never stops falling in the mountains there, hence the nickname “Japanuary.”

-Japan is gearing up to reopen to travelers soon, so a flight deal is all you need.
+Japan is open once again, so a flight deal is all you need.
 Flights to Japan don't get cheaper than this unbelievable fare to Tokyo from last year … for under $200.
 Just a train ride away are the ski destinations of Hakuba (near Nagano) and Niseko (on the northern island of Hokkaido).

 The Niseko region averages about 46 feet (yes, feet) of snow per year, meaning any trip during ski season is bound to be powdery.

 And if you have a stash of points and miles, getting to Japan to experience Japanuary isn't going to be too hard!

 This Delta SkyMiles flash sale we found could help you get to Japan for just 60,000 Delta SkyMiles roundtrip!
 Plus, as a Main Cabin fare, you could cancel at anytime to have the miles redeposited in your account.

 Looking for a comfier ride, though?
 We've got you covered there, too.